octobercms/docs/database-model.md

         });
     });

-> **Note**: Typically the best place to place code is within your plugin registration class `boot` method as this will be run on every request ensuring that the extensions you make to the model are available everywhere.

 Additionally, a few methods exist to extend protected model properties.

     \Backend\Models\User::extend(function($model) {
-        // add cast attributes
+        // Add cast attributes
         $model->addCasts([
             'some_extended_field' => 'int',
         ]);

-        // add a date attribute
+        // Add a date attribute
         $model->addDateAttribute('updated_at');

-        // add fillable or jsonable fields
+        // Adds fillable or jsonable fields
-        // these methods accept one or more strings, or an array of strings
         $model->addFillable('first_name');
         $model->addJsonable('some_data');
     });

+> **Note**: Typically the best place to place code is within your plugin registration class `boot` method as this will be run on every request ensuring that the extensions you make to the model are available everywhere.